Cached User Profile

 internal/caches/manager_gen.goDo not edit generated cache files by hand.

-Step 1: Add A Named Cache
+Step 1: Add a Named Cache

 Add a named profiles cache to .env, then run the build pipeline so the generated App exposes app.Caches().Profiles().